San Francisco Fiber Classes

 This 2-day class is for those of you who have woven on your own and feel comfortable warping a loom.
 If you would like more certainty in planning your next project, want to review and streamline your warping process, or to explore and try out new ideas, this class is designed for you.
 You will weave samples to test out your ideas, practice draft reading and designing, work with colors and patterns, and explore setts.
 The samples will be 3-5 inches, just enough to see if you like what you create.
 An individual pre-class phone consultation about your project or ideas is included.
 Looms may be rented or bring your own.
 Yarns may be purchased at the studio or you can bring your own.
 Extra studio time on the loom can be rented.

 Studio Weaving NEW

-This is a weekly 3-hour study group dedicated to exploring specific topics.
-The number of weeks will usually be four, but may vary as needed.
-The study can include weave structures or techniques such as lace weaves, double weave, drafting, or sectional warping.
-Classes will be a lecture with demonstrations or hands on weaving.
-Warping knowledge is required.
-Contact Lou for more information, space availability, or to request a topic. firstname.lastname@example.org
+This is a weekly 3 or 4 hour class for all level of weavers, beginners and those who want to weave beyond the basic introduction classes.
+The number of weeks to sign up for will usually be four, but may vary as needed.
+Your own start date may vary as well.
+Your individual projects can focus on weave structures or techniques such as lace weaves, double weave, rug weaving, overshot, drafting, or speed warping.
+Contact Lou directly for more information, space availability, or to request a topic. firstname.lastname@example.org

 or 510-99LOOMS (510-995-6667)